perryyo/learn-postgresql/README.md

 6. You should now be all set up to start using PostgreSQL.
 For documentation on command line tools etc see http://postgresapp.com/documentation/

+7. To grant your default user permission to using `psql`, you must first create a database with the same name as your default user.
+Type the following command from within the `psql` prompt to do so:
+`CREATE USER yourusername WITH SUPERUSER;`
+`CREATE DATABASE yourusername;`
+Next time you start the postgres app you'll be able to log straight in to the `psql` prompt without using the `postgres` user.

 ### Create your first PostgreSQL database

 1. To start PostgreSQL, type this command into the terminal: